-The PIC unanimously recommends approval of three academic research grant proposals totaling \$10,000,000.
+The PIC unanimously recommends approval of eight academic research grant proposals totaling \$29,986,494.
 The recommended grant proposals were submitted in response to two grant mechanisms: Recruitment of First-Time, Tenure-Track Faculty Members; and Recruitment of Established Investigators.
-The PIC followed the recommendations made by the Scientific Review Council (SRC).
-The SRC provided the prioritized list of recommendations for the awards to the presiding officers on October 13, 2017.
+The SRC provided the prioritized list of recommendations for the Recruitment awards to the presiding officers on April 23, 2018.

 The PIC is required to give funding priority, to the extent possible, to applications that meet one or more criteria set forth in V.T.C.A., TEX.
-HEALTH & SAFETY CODE § 102.251(a)(2)(C).
+HEALTH & SAFETY CODE \S 102.251(a)(2)(C).
 The PIC determined that these academic research proposals met the following CPRIT funding priorities:

-- could lead to immediate or long-term medical and scientific breakthroughs in the area of cancer prevention or cures for cancer; - strengthen and enhance fundamental science in cancer research; - ensure a comprehensive coordinated approach to cancer research and cancer prevention; - are interdisciplinary or interinstitutional; - address federal or other major research sponsors' priorities in emerging scientific or technology fields in the area of cancer prevention or cures for cancer; - are matched with funds available by a private or nonprofit entity and institution or institutions of higher education; - are collaborative between any combination of private and nonprofit entities, public or private agencies or institutions in this state, and public or private institutions outside this state; - have a demonstrable economic development benefit to this state; - enhance research superiority at institutions of higher education in this state by creating new research superiority, attracting existing research superiority from institutions not located in this state and other research entities, or enhancing existing research superiority by attracting from outside this state additional researchers and resources; - expedite innovation and commercialization, attract, create, or expand private sector entities that will drive a substantial increase in high-quality jobs, and increase higher education applied science or Technology research capabilities; and - address the goals of the Texas Cancer Plan.
+- could lead to immediate or long-term medical and scientific breakthroughs in the area of cancer prevention or cures for cancer; - strengthen and enhance fundamental science in cancer research; - ensure a comprehensive coordinated approach to cancer research and cancer prevention; - are interdisciplinary or interinstitutional; - address federal or other major research sponsors' priorities in emerging scientific or technology fields in the area of cancer prevention or cures for cancer; - are matched with funds available by a private or nonprofit entity and institution or institutions of higher education; - are collaborative between any combination of private and nonprofit entities, public or private agencies or institutions in this state, and public or private institutions outside this state; - have a demonstrable economic development benefit to this state; - enhance research superiority at institutions of higher education in this state by creating new research superiority, attracting existing research superiority from institutions not located in this state and other research entities, or enhancing existing research superiority by attracting from outside this state additional researchers and resources; and - address the goals of the Texas Cancer Plan.